mapbox/mapbox-navigation-ios/README.md

 1. Set Rules to Version, Up to Next Major, and enter `2.0.0-alpha.1` as the minimum version requirement.
 Click Next.

-To install the MapboxCoreNavigation framework in another package rather than an application, run `swift package init` to create a Package.swift, then add the following dependency:
+To install the MapboxNavigation framework in another package rather than an application, run `swift package init` to create a Package.swift, then add the following dependency:

 ```swift
 // Latest prerelease